rmsouza01/carotid-cnn/README.md

 # carotid-cnn
 This repository contain  the source code corresponding to a Convolutional Neural Network with time context for segmenting the carotid artery lumen on Dynamic MR images.
 The code corresponds to the 12-fold cross- validation submiyted to the 2018 ISMRM.
-It should be fairly straightforward to adapt it toyour problem.
+It should be fairly straightforward to adapt it to your problem.

 The training patches can be downloaded from: https://drive.google.com/open?id=1GtwQbjROhTsJEv1IZpR3XqRgaF6Xycaw.